pingcap/docs-dm/en/get-started.md

 6328    b294504229c668e750dfcc4ea9617f0a        3309
 ```

-As long as the DM master and workers are running the "dmtest1" task, they'll continue to keep the downstream TiDB server replicated with the upstream MySQL server instances.
+As long as the DM master and workers are running the "dmtest1" task, they'll continue to keep the downstream TiDB server migrated with the upstream MySQL server instances.

 ## Conclusion